kubevirt/user-guide/docs/virtual_machines/guest_agent_information.md

 Guest Agent (GA) is an optional component that can run inside of Virtual Machines.
 The GA provides plenty of additional runtime information about the running operating system (OS).
-More technical detail about available GA commands is available here: https://qemu.weilnetz.de/doc/3.1/qemu-ga-ref.html[documentation].
+More technical detail about available GA commands is available [here](https://qemu.weilnetz.de/doc/3.1/qemu-ga-ref.html).

 ## Guest Agent info in Virtual Machine status